django-oscar/django-oscar/docs/source/introduction.rst

 ---------------

 *   To be a portable Django application that provides ecommerce functionality.
-*   To comprise a set of loosely coupled apps that can be overridden in projects (interdependence is on interfaces only)
+*   To comprise a set of loosely coupled apps that can be overridden in;
+    projects (interdependence is on interfaces only);
 *   To be highly customisable so any part of the core can be customised.

 The central aim is to provide a solid core of an ecommerce project that can be